dhinesan/Exploratory-Data-Analysis-on-E-commerce-Sales-data/README.md

 2. Provide actionable recommendations to improve sales, profitability, and overall business performance.
 3. Suggest strategies for optimizing pricing, discounting, shipping methods, and customer targeting based on the analysis results.

-Conclusion: This analysis provides valuable insights into e-commerce sales patterns and profitability drivers, enabling businesses to make data-driven decisions to enhance their performance and competitiveness in the market.